walles/cleverdrawer/README.md

 * Add contacts to the list.
 Multiply contact scores by 0.5.
 * Keep per-app stats on launches per weekday vs launches per sat / sun.
 Incorporate these stats in the scoring algorithm.
+* Keep per-app stats on launches vs most recently used other app.
+Incorporate these stats in the scoring algorithm.
 * Long clicking app should bring up a menu:
   * Show on Google Play
   * Uninstall